Meet our Salisbury crew

 Professionally, Rod has been involved in many organizations, groups, and committee’s pertaining to his specialty that include: Founding member, Chair and Director of the Hand Rehabilitation Section of the APTA; Founding member, Chair, and Vice President and Board of Governors of the American Congress of Electroneuromyography; Vice Chair of the APTA Section on Electrophysiological and Electrokinesiological Measurements (SEEM); Chair of SEEM Task Force on Specialization in Electroneuromyography; Member of American Physical Therapy Association Task Force on Definition of Physical Therapy Practice; Member of Committee for Standardization of Electrophysiologic Evaluation Nomenclature; Member on Task Force on Development of Competencies for PT Electromyographers; Member Section on Clinical Electrophysiology Continuation Committee; Liaison to Food and Drug Admin for electromyographic devices; Member Editorial Board for Journal of Clinical Electrophysiology; Chair Committee on Peer Review and Standards of Practice for PT electromyographers; Member of American Physical Therapy Association Specialty Council on Clinical Electrophysiology; and Member and Chair of the American Board of Physical Therapy Specialties.

-Craig Joachimowski is the clinical director of our Seaford, DE location and he also provides hand therapy support to the Salisbury clinic.
-He joined Tidewater Physical Therapy in 1993.
-Craig received his Bachelor of Science in Physical Therapy (PT) from University of Delaware and received a Competency in Vestibular Dysfunction from Emory University.
-He is also an Orthopedic Clinical Specialists (OCS) and a Certified Hand Therapist (CHT).
-As one of the very few therapists with the certifications of OCS and CHT Craig uses a combination of various methods and splinting to treat hand conditions like nerve injuries; tendonitis; post-operative rehabilitation following tendon, artery, and nerve repairs; ligament reconstruction; fractures and Reflex Sympathetic Dystrophy (RSD).
+Craig Joachimowski is a Doctor of Physical Therapy, Orthopedic Clinical Specialist and Certified Hand Therapist.
+Craig joined Tidewater Physical Therapy in 1993 after receiving his BS in Physical Therapy from University of Delaware and Competency in Vestibular Dysfunction from Emory University.
+As one of the very few Therapists with certifications in OCS and CHT, Craig uses specific techniques and splinting to treat hand conditions like nerve injuries; tendinitis; post-operative rehabilitation following tendon, artery and nerve repairs; ligament reconstruction; fractures and Reflex Sympathetic Dystrophy (RSD).
+Craig completed his DPT through the College of Saint Scholastica.

-Our Salisbury clinic is located near Salisbury University.
-Contact Jenn Hamilton, clinical director, for more information.
+Our Salisbury clinic is located near Salisbury University at 1344 S. Division Street.
+Contact Darlene Wright, PT for more information at 410-860-1970.